 '''

 Line

 Example:

 1

 all: curve.tcl

 2

 3

 install: curve.tcl

 4

 install --mode 0644 -D curve.tcl ../bin/

 5

-б
+6

 clean:

 7

 8

 distclean: clean

 9

 rm -f ../bin/curve.tcl

 '''

-In this example, the source code is a single tcl script named curve.tcl.
+In this example, the source code is a single tol script named curve.tcl.
 Since the source code does not need to be compiled in this case, the "all" target is empty.
 If there was source code to be compiled, line 2 would be tabbed in once and include a compile line like "gcc -o curve curve.c".
 The install target, starting on line 3, is responsible for installing the executables and related scripts into the ../bin directory.
 Executables should be placed in the bin directory.
 Line 4 is the action of the install target.
 It uses the shell program named "install" to move the files from the src directory to the bin directory, and appropriately set the permissions of the file.
 The clean target, on line 6, is responsible for removing files temporary files, usually left over from compilation.
-The distclean target, on like 8, calls the clean target from line 6, and then removes the tcl script that was placed in the bin directory by the install target.
+The distclean target, on like 8, calls the clean target from line 6, and then removes the tol script that was placed in the bin directory by the install target.
+The distclean target is responsible for removing any files that were generated be install target.
 After running the distclean target, the local repository should be in the same state as when it was first checked out.